developerayyo/eportal/docs/overview.rst

     * Change password.
     * Change current Session/Semester for the whole school.
     * Add a toggle button to Administrator view that allows him to reveal or hide Result.
+    * Upload old students results to the site
+    * Download Result mastersheet for a selected Department and level
 * ToDo:
-    * Add export to PDF, Excel and CSV functionality to various views where they are needed.
-    * Add FilterBy Functionality.
+    * export data from the site to various formats e.g pdf, csv, etc.
+    * filter courses/students/staff/others lists.

 Proposed Enhancements
 =====================